On Testing Independence and Goodness-of-fit in Linear Models: Appendix B

 We will first show the negligibility of the reminder term $R_n$.
-More precisely, we claim that $\sqrt{n} R_n \stackrel{\prob}{\to} 0$.
-To prove the claim we need the following elementary lemma which we state without proof. \begin{lemma} Let $f: \R^2 \to \R$ be a continuously differentiable function with its partial derivatives $f_x, f_y$ being Lipschitz continuous with Lipschitz constant $L$ (w.r.t.\ $\ell_\infty$ norm).
+More precisely, we claim that ${n}^{1/2} R_n \to 0$, in probability.
+To prove the claim we need the following elementary lemma which we state without proof. \begin{lemma} Let $f: \R^2 \to \R$ be a continuously differentiable function with its partial derivatives $f_x, f_y$ being Lipschitz continuous with Lipschitz constant $L$ with respect to $\ell_\infty$ norm.
 Then for any $u, v \in \R^2$,

 \end{lemma} An application of the above lemma together with \eqref{eq:e_eps_diff} gives